Photo by John Ryan J&J Studios www.jjstudiosphiladelphia.com

 The Church of the Holy City exists to help people be open to God’s presence and to facilitate spiritual well-being.

-We aim to do this by: - Creating welcoming, open and nurturing spaces - physically, emotionally and spiritually.
+Creating welcoming, open and nurturing spaces - physically, emotionally and spiritually.

-- Creating a community where people are seen and valued as unique children of God, each on a spiritual journey of transformation.
+Creating a community where people are seen and valued as unique children of God, each on a spiritual journey of transformation.

-- Creating opportunities for spiritual reflection and growth, via worship, study, conversation, and meditation, while honoring a variety of spiritual traditions.
+Creating opportunities for spiritual reflection and growth, via worship, study, conversation, and meditation, while honoring a variety of spiritual traditions.

-- Creating opportunities to serve our neighbors and our world. - Encouraging spiritual questioning about how theology relates to daily life.
+Encouraging spiritual questioning about how theology relates to daily life.

 As is our tradition since the 1800s, the church will be closed during the Sundays of August.
-We will resume our regular Sunday services in September, the first Sunday after Labor Day.
+We resume our regular Sunday services in September, the first Sunday after Labor Day.

 Photo by John Ryan J&J Studios www.jjstudiosphiladelphia.com

-Church of the Holy City in Wilmington Delaware acknowledges that is on Lenape land also called the Leni Lenape, and Delawaren, an indigenous people of the Northeastern Woodlands, who live in the United States and Canada.
+Land Acknowledgment: Church of the Holy City in Wilmington Delaware acknowledges that it is on Lenape land also called the Leni Lenape, and Delawaren, an indigenous people of the Northeastern Woodlands, who live in the United States and Canada.
 The first language spoken on these lands is Algonquian (Unami and Munsee).
 It is important that we recognize and respect the original stewards of this territory.

 We pay our respect to elders both past and present.
 We acknowledge that not only are we on their lands, they are still here and part of this community.
 We also acknowledge that this is the home of many Indigenous people as a result of federal relocation policies and Indigenous migrants from the south.
 We honor their ancestors, elders, and community leaders, past, present, and into the future.
 We speak these words to honor the Lenape peoples and invite all who come here to reflect on their relationship to the histories of this land and the people.